Quick Summary

 With his unique leg-spin, Anil Kumble is India’s highest wicket-taker in Tests, with 619 wickets.
 His ten-wicket haul in a single innings against Pakistan is etched in cricketing folklore.
 Kapil Dev, India’s premier pace bowler, contributed with the ball and was also a handy batsman, making him one of the best all-rounders.
 In recent times, Ravichandran Ashwin has been a spin sensation, with his variations causing troubles for batsmen globally.

-Kumble’s 619 wickets place him third on the global list, a testament to his greatness.
+Anil Kumble‘s 619 wickets place him third on the global list and Highest Wicket Taker in Test Cricket in India, a testament to his greatness.
 Kapil Dev, with 434 wickets, was once the highest wicket-taker in the world.
 Ashwin, still active, continues to climb the ranks and set new benchmarks.

 These legends have set records and played pivotal roles in many of India’s iconic Test victories, making them the true pillars of Indian cricket.